UFAL-DSG/django-crowdflower-annotations/README.rst

 4. Order your units through the Crowdflower web interface.
 You want to set the price for each job the same as what the title specifies.

+   **Update**: Crowdflower requires that the jobs don't specify the price in their title.
+Therefore, you should change the title before ordering the job.
+A good option is writing

+    Dialogue transcription – price level K

+   instead of

+    Dialogue transcription – K0 cents.

 5. If fully annotated transcription elements are desired also for gold units, fire gold hooks (an option in the main menu) when finished with